-3. Why do we have Christian Scriptures (the New Testament), claiming it happened?
+3. Why do we have Christian Scriptures, such as the New Testament, claiming it happened?

-Three men (Matthew, Peter, John) contribute to the Scriptures.
-Luke, a well-known and trustworthy historian, traveled with Paul and he accounts for the resurrection as well.
+Three men (Matthew, Peter, and John) contribute to the Scriptures.
+Luke, a well-known and trustworthy historian, traveled with Paul, and he accounts for the Resurrection as well.

 • What motivation would they have had for lying?